Ed-Fi-Alliance-OSS/AdminAPI-1.x/docs/developer.md

 1. Stop the ODS/API and/or Admin App if running in Visual Studio.
 2. Change the ODS/API `web.config` (v3.x) or `appsettings.json` (v5.x) to run in
-   "YearSpecific" mode and change the ODS connection string to point to database `EdFi_Ods_{0}`.
-At runtime, the software will substitute the correct year for the replacement token `{0}`.
+   "YearSpecific" mode and ensure that the ODS connection string points to database `EdFi_{0}`.
+At runtime, the software will substitute "Ods_yyyy" for the replacement token `{0}`, where "yyyy" is the four digit year of a given year instance database.
 3. Re-run `initdev` with the following command, changing the years as desired:

    ```powershell